wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

    Includes OSSEC Alerts, PCI Complianace, CIS Compliance, Agents management, Agents Info dashboards.
    It also hides non useful fields and displays a short summary of PCI Requirements on mouseover on PCI Alerts.

-.. note:: If you detect any error in this documentation please report it as a Github issue.
+.. note:: If you detect any error in this documentation please report it as an issue in our Github repository.
 We also appreciate contributions to make it better and more accurate.

 Architecture explanation